Current Discussions in the Modern Nouthetic Biblical Counseling Movement (MNBCM)

 “Let me append one final word about Mowrer.
 I want to say clearly, once and for all, that I am not a disciple of Mowrer or William Glasser (a writer in the Mowrer tradition)….
 Their presuppositional stance must be rejected totally.
 Christians may thank God that in his providence he has used Mowrer and others to awaken us to the fact that the “mentally ill” can be helped….

 Historically, Jay Adams was informed by the behavioral psychology of his day.
 In tracing this history, I am not saying that Jay Adams was an integrationist.
-Just like I would not make a blanket claim that clinically-informed biblical counselors are integrationists.
+Just like I would not claim that clinically-informed biblical counselors are integrationists.

 The following historical documentation first appeared in my post Jay Adams, Nouthetic Counseling, and Neuroscience.